mgreiler/se-unlocked/Transcripts/EP_02_Scott.md

 technologies that they are, and then you look at the different companies that there are.
-And you're just wondering, you know, should I learn JavaScript or should I learn C++ should I learn react?
+And you're just wondering, you know, should I learn JavaScript or should I learn C# should I learn react?
 Should I. Just pick a company that I want to work for and then learn their tech stack.
 You know?
 So there are many different angles.
 I think it's easier if you know where you're heading to, how can we make it easier for us to understand where we are heading?